 - Produces less vibrations when fired than most break barrel rifles

-- Despite its high muzzle velocity, it is pretty quiet
+- Despite its high muzzle velocity, it is a pretty quiet air rifle.

 - Has a cocking effort of 41 pounds meaning its not for everyone

-This is the best .22 caliber pellet rifle out there.
+This is the best squirrel hunting pellet rifle out there.
 It packs quite a punch and is very accurate.
-And i9ts 10 round magazine means it is more fun to shoot than traditional break barrel rifles.
+And i’ts 10 round magazine means it is more fun to shoot than traditional break barrel rifles.
+So if you are looking for the best .22 air rifle for squirrels this is it.

 - 1000 FPS muzzle velocity